solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 disadvantages of hardware/OS maintenance.

-One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no large upfront costs.
-Organizations can choose the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
-Maintenance, up-to-date software, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.
+One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no significant upfront costs.
+Organizations can choose to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
+Maintenance, OS software updates, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.

 **Pros**